What Is The Difference Between Cheetah And Leopard And Jaguar

 Hunting Style and Diet

-Jaguars are also opportunistic hunters, but their powerful bite and robust build allow them to take down larger prey than leopards.
+Jaguars are also opportunistic hunters, but their powerful bite and strong build allow them to take down larger prey than leopards.
 They are known for their unique hunting technique of biting directly through the skull of their prey, killing it instantly.
 Their diet includes capybaras, tapirs, peccaries, caimans, and fish.
 They are excellent swimmers and often hunt in water, ambushing prey from the edge of rivers and lakes.

 Social Behavior